 James Joyce was a phenomenal Irish author, short story writer, and poet.
 His work is still studied today and inspires keen writers all around the world.
 James Joyce had a unique skill to bring words to life that enchanted the minds of anyone who read his work.

-Keep reading to discover the Life, work, success, legacy of the great James Joyce.
+Keep reading to discover the life, work, success, and legacy of the great James Joyce.

-Following Joyce’s graduation in 1902 he moved to Paris, he wanted to study medicine but soon decided that this was not a suitable career path.
-He then moved home when his mother was diagnosed with cancer, she then sadly passed from the illness.
-After losing his mother, Joyce began to drink heavily.
-He made a living by writing reviews, teaching and singing, he did not work much and scraped by.
+Following Joyce’s graduation in 1902, he moved to Paris.
+He wanted to study medicine but soon decided that this was not a suitable career path.
+He then returned home in 1903 when his mother was diagnosed with cancer.
+She sadly passed away from the illness in the same year.

-Joyce met Nora Barnacle in 1904, they moved to Zürich, Switzerland.
-After much trouble with an English Agency trying to secure him a teaching position, he finally got a position in Pola and stayed there teaching English from October 1904 until March 1905.
+Joyce met Nora Barnacle in 1904, and they fell in love.
+He then persuaded Nora to leave Ireland with him.
+They moved between Paris, Zurich, Trieste, and Rome, making them his exile.
+After much trouble with an English Agency and trying to secure himself a teaching position, he finally got a position in Pola in Austria-Hungary and stayed there teaching English from October 1904 until March 1905.
 He then moved to Trieste and stayed for 10 years.
 Joyce had his firstborn son on 27th July 1905, Giorgio (George).
 Then in 1907, Lucia was born.
 Joyce and Nora married in 1931.